- Family and Parenting»

 Four to Five Years

 At this age a child will be able to accurately use words such as ‘first’, ‘last’ and ‘next’.
-They will be starting to understand the concept of time and be able to understand that events can occur today, tomorrow, next week etc. A child will be able to understand longer sets of instructions and will be able to understand most of what they hear.
+They will be starting to understand the concept of time and be able to understand that events can occur today, tomorrow, next week etc. A child will be able to understand longer sets of instructions and will be able to make sense of most of what they hear.

 Although they may still make mistakes making some of the more difficult sounds required for speech, their speech should be clear and their vocabulary growing well.
 They will be able to tell short stories and know how to keep a two way conversation going.
 Children of this age will be able to change how they speak depending on who they are talking to: for example using more formal speech when talking to teachers rather than with their friends or using shorter sentences and simple words when speaking to younger children.